awsdocs/aws-java-developer-guide/README.rst

 source code for the `AWS SDK for Java`_ is also on GitHub, at https://github.com/aws/aws-sdk-java/.

 The guide content is written in reStructuredText_ and built using Sphinx_.
-It relies upon content which is provided in the AWS documentation team's `shared content`_ repository.
+It relies upon content which is provided in the AWS documentation team's `shared content`_ and `SDK examples`_ repositories.

 Reporting issues